Why do Businesses Need CEBA Loan Relief?

 We are recommending two measures to ensure the greatest number of businesses can continue to recover and grow, while working towards loan repayment:

-1. Extend the repayment deadline and the 0% interest period to December 31, 2030.
+- Extend the repayment deadline and the 0% interest period to December 31, 2030.
 Interest fees on top of hefty unforgiven loan amounts will put these businesses in a precarious financial position.

-2. Increase CEBA loan forgiveness rates to 50% for regular and expansion loans, and incentivize faster principal repayments by implementing a decreasing annual forgiveness rate between 2023 to 2030.
+Instead, what businesses need right now is to invest their spare cash flow in growth areas like marketing, product development, and employee performance.
+A loan extension and interest waiver will ensure the cash flow needed to build resilient businesses, invest in productivity, and boost revenue that can be put towards the loan principal in due time. - Increase CEBA loan forgiveness rates to 50% for regular and expansion loans, and incentivize faster principal repayments by implementing a decreasing annual forgiveness rate between 2023 to 2030.
 Offering greater forgiveness to businesses that pay back their principal sooner is a win-win scenario that puts more money into local economies more quickly while creating greater financial stability for small businesses.

 This federal government has acted swiftly and effectively to support small businesses before.
 We urge you to do the same thing now.
 The Canadian government must remain flexible with CEBA loan repayment terms in order to support a vital part of our country’s economy.